 Classroom Observation: Observing in a classroom is the very best way to learn about the Montessori approach.
-Observations can be scheduled through the main office by calling (210) 438-6870.
+15-20-minute observations can be scheduled through the main office by calling (210) 438-6873.
 During the observation, the adult sits quietly and unobtrusively in the classroom while the day's activities proceed.
 Detailed information about observations is available from the office.
+Please note that we do not allow any outside visitors during the first 6 weeks of school.
+Observations must be scheduled in advance.
+No recording devices or student or teacher interaction allowed during observations as to protect the instructional flow.

-\Please note that we do not allow any outside visitors during the first 6 weeks of school.
-"Watch Me Work" Events: Three times a year you will be invited to join your child for a 30 minute visit to the classroom.
+"Watch Me Work" Events: Three times a year you will be invited to join your child for a 30-minute visit to the classroom.
 This event takes place in the evening, and it is an opportunity for your child to orient you to his/her community, show you work s/he is engaged in, and share his/her learning experience with you.